 4. Solo BackPack To A Culturally Different Country

 Have you ever wished to go on a solo trip and learn about new cultures and ethnicities but couldn’t because of the fear of traveling alone?
+Trust me; travel can change your life in ways you’ve not imagined.

 If you did, let me tell you that backpacking solo and going on a vacation can force you to get outside your comfort zone in so many ways.